rage/cyber-security-base-19/data/installation.md

 You can test individual exercise by going to an exercise-specific folder, or you can test all of them at once by issuing testing commands at root.

-There is no limitations for resubmissions.
+There are no limitations for resubmissions.